How can we help you today?

 7. Activate essential security features

-Step 1: Define your “why” (your strategy & goals)
+Step 1: Define your “why” (your strategy and goals)

-• Is it for brand protection?
-Focus on misspellings, common variations, and key TLDs (like .net, .org).
+• Brand protection: Focus on misspellings, common variations, and key TLDs like .net or .org.

 Step 2: Brainstorm your domain “wish list”